johbrust/simulink_gym/Readme.md

 The `Observations` object of the environment is a list-like object with the order of its `Observation` entries matching the concatenation order of the observation signals in the Simulink model (e.g., through the [mux block](https://de.mathworks.com/help/simulink/slref/mux.html)).

-Since observation values are reset after an episode information about the corresponding blocks or workspace variable have to be provided.
+Since observation values are reset after an episode, information about the corresponding blocks or workspace variable have to be provided.
 For block parameters, the wrapper can access these through the path of the block value which is given by the template `<model name>/<subsystem 0>/.../<subsystem n>/<block name>/<parameter name>` for a block buried in `n` subsystems.

 > :grey_exclamation: Block parameter names don't always match the description in the block mask!
 Therefore, get the correct parameter name from the Simulink documentation and not from the mask!